KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 loader knows nothing about.
 If the extension is a device extension, the loader will pass the unknown entry-point down the device call chain ending with the appropriate ICD entry-points.
-The same thing will happen, if the extension is an instance extension which takes a physical device paramater as it's first component.
+The same thing will happen, if the extension is an instance extension which takes a physical device parameter as it's first component.
 However, for all other instance extensions the loader will fail to load it.